Joy-Anna Duggar And Kendra Caldwell Show Off Bridesmaid Dresses And Post-Baby Bods In Congratulatory Videos

 On Tuesday, the Duggars celebrated the marriage of 21-year-old Josiah Duggar and 19-year-old Lauren Swanson by sharing a collection of congratulatory videos on The Duggar Family website.
 The members of the family who made appearances in them included the two Counting On couples who most recently became parents.
 Joy-Anna Duggar, 20, and Austin Forsyth, 24, welcomed their baby boy, Gideon, on February 23.
 Their son appeared with them in their video, but neither Joseph Duggar, 23, nor Kendra Caldwell, 19, held their newborn while they informed Josiah and Lauren that they’re excited for the newlyweds.
 Their son, Garrett, was born on June 8.

-As previously reported by The Inquisitr, Josiah and Lauren tied the knot on June 30, so Kendra only had three weeks to recover from giving birth before she had to slip on her bridesmaid dress.
+As previously reported by the Inquisitr, Josiah and Lauren tied the knot on June 30, so Kendra only had three weeks to recover from giving birth before she had to slip on her bridesmaid dress.
 After seeing her in the YouTube video, some fans were seriously impressed at how fast she bounced back from having a baby.

 “Kendra looks fantastic!
 Can’t tell she just had a baby,” wrote one commenter on the Duggar Family Facebook page.